 (Clockwise: Boston Irish Famine Memorial, Deer Island Famine Memorial, Children of the Famine Memorial in Charlestown, An Gorta Mor Memorial in Lawrence, and Cambridge Irish Famine Memorial in Cambridge)

-These memorials, erected between 1997 and 2019, were built by local communities to commemorate the Irish Famine of the 1840s, which killed one million people and sent an additional two million people into exile.
+These memorials were erected between 1997 and 2019, and built by local communities to commemorate the Irish Famine of the 1840s, which killed one million people and sent an additional two million people into exile.
 The Irish Famine is also known as An Gorta Mor, or the Great Hunger.

 Many of the Irish who fled Ireland arrived at Boston Harbor, starving and sick, and were quarantined at Deer Island before being allowed to come ashore.
 Many of them died on the island and over 800 are buried there.
-In 1847 alone, 25,000 Irish arrived in Boston, according to historian Thomas O'Connor.
+In 1847 alone, 25,000 Irish arrived in Boston, according to historians Thomas O'Connor and John McColgan.

-Other Irish refugees arrived at other ports along the Eastern Seaboard, from New York to Montreal and St. John, NB, and made their way to Massachusetts and New England, often on foot.
+Irish refugees also arrived at other ports along the Eastern Seaboard, from New York to Montreal, Quebec and St. John, NB, and made their way to Massachusetts and New England, often on foot or by rail.

-A variety of Irish-American organizations were involved in building these memorials, including the Ancient Order of Hibernians, Charitable Irish Society, Eire Society of Boston, and the Lawrence Irish Foundation.
-Among the community leaders who led fundraising were Tom Flatley, Michael Cummings, David R. Burke, Billy Sullivan, John Flaherty, John O'Connor, Bill and Rita O'Connell, Mark Porter and many others.
+A variety of Irish-American organizations were involved in building these memorials, including the Ancient Order of Hibernians, Boston College, Charitable Irish Society, Eire Society of Boston, the Lawrence Irish Foundation, the Friends of Old St. Mary's Cemetery and more.

 Comments